BOOKS | DIGITAL | MEDIA

 Katie Palazzola is an author-illustrator from St. Louis, Missouri.
 She shares a little purple house with her husband, daughter, and dog, where she writes, draws, and daydreams about the multiverse.
 She loves to collect rocks, visit her garden, and chase her kid through muddy puddles.
 As humble curator of her toddler's library, Katie is dedicated to creating books that surprise and delight.
 Her stories are whimsical, magically strange, and brimming with quirky humor.

 Julie Peppito has been telling stories with various media, including trash, for over 30 years.
 Her work has been the subject of eight solo exhibitions, and you can visit her installations at J.J.
 Byrne Playground, Underhill Playground, and Slope Park in Brooklyn, NY.
 Orginally from Tulsa, Oklahoma, Julie is a Brooklyn-based artist, activist, author, illustrator, and art educator.
-She is currently working on her picture book debut, OTHER PEOPLE’S SHOES, a fanciful exploration of empathy told through richly layered mixed-media illustrations.

 UK-based Thalamus Plank was brought up in a creative household with a blend of English and Guyanese cultures and was encouraged to write and draw from an early age.
 Passionate about storytelling, Thalamus studied performing arts, and has written and directed pieces for performance in different media.
+Co-running a small animal rescue, Thalamus lives with one other human, a collection of huskies and a variety of mammals, avians, and reptiles—life is never dull, and inspiration, never far!

 The author/illustrator’s current work-in-progress is a picture book about a kiddo who believes his granny has a sneaky secret—one that could get her into more trouble than any child would encounter.

-Shelley Rotner is the author and photo-illustrator of 50 award-winning children’s books.
+Shelley Rotner is the author and photo-illustrator of more than 50 award-winning children’s books.
 She has traveled extensively for UNICEF documenting programs about children and education.
 She has a Dual Masters in Elementary Education and Museum Education from the Bank Street College of Education.

 Ashley is a writer, producer, and an initiated Priestess.
 She has been practicing magick for over half her life.
 Ashley earned her BA in Philosophy and Theology which propelled her deeper into the magical world where she was a professional ghost hunter for two years.
 Ashley teaches witchcraft at Pythian Mystery School to help those find and responsibly walk their spiritual path.